plum-umd/adapton.ocaml/oopsla15_artifact_docs/Supplement.md

     * outputs simplified version of the above to the screen

-An explaination of the experiments available to run follows:
+An explanation of the experiments available to run follows:

 Most experiment titles are divided up into three sections delimited by an underscore.
 The final word is the articulation library used.
 This is some version of Adapton, or an alternative to it.
-Basicaly, it provides the methods to deal with names.
+Basically, it provides the methods to deal with names.

-'name' is the main Adapton version being presented, using programmer supplied names to distinguish updatable sections of data. 'arg' and 'arggen' are versions that use a hash of function parameters. 'arggen' is the version used in Classic Adapton. 'sac' is an attempt to replicate the methods of self-adjusting computation.
+'name' is the main Adapton version being presented, using programmer supplied names to distinguish updateable sections of data. 'arg' and 'arggen' are versions that use a hash of function parameters. 'arggen' is the version used in Classic Adapton. 'sac' is an attempt to replicate the methods of self-adjusting computation.
 It is not fully implemented at this time and may not provide correct results for the more complicated tests.

 There are two non-incremental alternatives to Adapton: 'eagernoninc' does all calculations at the time of definition. 'lazynoninc' does all calculations at the first request for results.
 Neither of these will return the correct result after an incremental change.
 They are used for performance testing only.

 'lazyrecalc' is the version we've been using for most of our comparison testing.
 It calculates results when forced, but does not save them.
 It returns correct results after an incremental change, without the overhead of Adapton techniques.
 As an alternative to Adapton, its limitation is that it cannot select data affected by a change, so it must rerun all calculations requested.

-The first word in the experiment title currently groups experiments by datastructure used.
-All experiments take an input list, but most of the time we find it benneficial to convert the list into some type of tree structure to get the most bennefit from Adapton.
+The first word in the experiment title currently groups experiments by data structure used.
+All experiments take an input list, but most of the time we find it beneficial to convert the list into some type of tree structure to get the most benefit from Adapton.
 At the time of this guide, we are using only the original list structure, or a rope structure, which is a tree with data in the leaves only.

-Here are explainations for the various computations available for experiments:
+Here are explanations for the various computations available for experiments:

 * filter, map - common list computations.
 We filter even numbers and perform trivial math.
 The eager version updates all data when forced after a change.
 The non-eager version only updates forced items.
 * map_paired - breaks a list into even and odd elements and them sums pairs to produce an output list.
 Currently the trusted computation (for --test-flags) requires lists with an even num of elements, so id and di interactions fail.
-* unique - a mapping to '1' the first time an element is encounted, '0' each additional time.
+* unique - a mapping to '1' the first time an element is encountered, '0' each additional time.
 This makes use of a trie structure internally as a set.
 * quickhull - interprets the input list as a sequence of 2d points, and returns a list of elements corresponding to the outermost points of the group.
 * max_dist - similar to quickhull, but only returns a single element
 * reverse - reverses a list.
 The List version generates a computation graph structured like a rope, the Rope version converts the list to a rope and runs a standard algorithm (producing the same computation structure)